sing1249/Best-Buy-Cloud-Native-app/README.md

      ```bash
      kubectl apply -f bestbuy-all-in-one.yaml
      ```
 4. The `store-front` and `store-admin` services are exposed via Load Balancer as listed in the yaml file.
-They can be accessed  using the IP addresses provided in the Azure Portal under Services > Ingress.
+They can be accessed  using the IP addresses provided in the Azure Portal under Services and Ingress.

 ### Deploying Individual Services
 Each service can be deployed individually using its specific YAML file: